-Why Use User Codes?
+Why Use Software inside a Lock?

 With ordinary door locks, the need to make physical copies of metal keys and distributing them can be a huge organizational and financial task -- and what will you do if someone causes a security breach by losing their key?